What is the treatment for psoriatic arthritis?

 The medical treatment of the arthritis aspects of psoriatic arthritis is described below.
 The treatment of psoriasis and the other involved organs is beyond the scope of this article.

 Generally, the treatment of arthritis in psoriatic arthritis involves a combination of anti-inflammatory medications (NSAIDs) and exercise.
 If progressive inflammation and joint destruction occur despite NSAIDs treatment, more potent medications such as methotrexate (Rheumatrex, Trexall), corticosteroids, and antimalarial medications (such as hydroxychloroquine [Plaquenil]) are used.

 Exercise programs can be done at home or with a physical therapist and are customized according to the disease and physical capabilities of each patient.
 Warm-up stretching, or other techniques, such as a hot shower or heat applications are helpful to relax muscles prior to exercise.
 Ice application after the routine can help minimize post-exercise soreness and inflammation.
 In general, exercises for arthritis are performed for the purpose of strengthening and maintaining or improving joint range of motion.
 They should be done on a regular basis for best results.

-Nonsteroidal anti-inflammatory drugs (NSAIDs) are a group of medications that are helpful in reducing joint inflammation, pain, and stiffness.
+Non-steroidal anti-inflammatory drugs (NSAIDs) are a group of medications that are helpful in reducing joint inflammation, pain, and stiffness.
 Examples of NSAIDs include aspirin, indomethacin (Indocin), tolmetin sodium (Tolectin), sulindac (Clinoril), and diclofenac (Voltaren).
 Their most frequent side effects include stomach upset and ulceration.
-They can also cause gastrointestinal bleeding.
+The drugs can also cause gastrointestinal bleeding.
 Newer NSAIDs called COX-2 inhibitors (such as celecoxib [Celebrex]) cause gastrointestinal problems less frequently.